-The EPA identified the eight species of main concern in Ireland in 2004, two of which were found in the Shannon District:
+The EPA identified the eight species of main concern in Ireland in 2004, all of which have been found in the South Eastern District.
+For instance:

 Dace, Leuciscus leucisus, is an introduced freshwater or brackish fish, which is exceedingly prolific, and poses a risk as a potential pest in some areas.
-Dace is present in the subcatchments of the Shannon estuary;
+Dace is present in the Nore and Barrow Rivers;